What is the Youth Mobility Scheme?

 - Work as a self-employed person and set up your own business (you may not hire others, any premises must be rental-only, and any equipment should be valued at not more than £5,000)

-You may not do any of the following: work as a professional sportsperson (including as a coach), apply for an extension to your stay, access public funds or have family members join you on your application (any family members must apply separately).
+You may not do any of the following: work as a professional sportsperson (including as a coach), access public funds or have family members join you on your application (any family members must apply separately).

 Newcastle Immigration Lawyers can assess your eligibility, advise on your circumstances for the Youth Mobility Scheme and prepare a high-quality application for you.
 Contact us today.